 #4 Read Through Career Profiles Online

 An excellent way to find what you are good at is to do your own research.
 Search for the career you are interested online and see what comes up in terms of opportunities related to your subject as well as career information including entry requirements, salaries and career progression.
-Check out our career guides in the “How to” section to get job descriptions on a wide range of careers and get all the information you need!

 #5 Test Yourself